-The MTP 2050 Fiscally Constrained Project List includes one hundred and thirty-four (134) local-government-sponsored, non-public-transit projects.
-Sixty-three (63) of those projects are in the 2025-2028 time band, sixty-three (63) are in the 2029-2038 time band, and the other eight (8) are in the 2039-2050 time band; in each time band, five (5) of the listed projects are "category" projects.
+The MTP 2050 Fiscally Constrained Project List includes one hundred and thirty-one (131) local-government-sponsored, non-public projects.
+Sixty-two (62) of those projects are in the 2025-2028 time band, sixty-two are in the 2029-2038 time band, and the other seven (7) are in the 2039-2050 time band; in each time band, four (4) of the listed projects are "category" projects.

-Twenty-eight (28) of the projects are classified as bridge rehabilitation/replacement projects (including three (3) of the "category" projects).
+Twenty-five (25) of the projects are classified as bridge rehabilitation/replacement projects.
 Sixty-seven (67) are classified as roadway reconstruction/modernization projects (including three (3) of the "category" projects).
 Nine (9) projects are classified as roadway expansion projects (increasing through lanes).
-Nine (9) projects are trafficmanagement-technology projects (including three (3) of the "category" projects).
+Nine (9) projects are traffic-management-technology projects (including three (3) of the "category" projects).
 One (1) project is for a new roadway.
 Eleven (11) projects are for multiuse trails and bicycle facilities.
 Three (3) projects are for pedestrian facilities.
 Three (3) of the "category" projects are for planning studies.

-The combined, estimated cost of these local-government-sponsored, non-public-transit projects is approximately \$1.38 billion.
+The combined, estimated cost of these local-government-sponsored, non-public-transit projects is approximately \$1.36 billion.